Who is MyPART?

 Margarita Raygada, Ph.D., M.M.Sc. is the genetic counselor for MyPART and an expert in hereditary cancer syndromes.
 She grew up in Venezuela and very recently joined NCI, after working on hereditary cancer syndromes in children at the National Institute of Child Health and Human Development.
 She works to help families understand how their genes affect their health.

 Pam Wolters, Ph.D. co-directs the Behavioral Health Core and is head of the Neurobehavioral Research Program in the Pediatric Oncology Branch of the Center for Cancer Research.
-She has been at NCI for 30 years.
-She loves watching her kids play sports and enjoys the Washington Capitals, as well.
-She likes to swim and read.
-She used to compete in triathlons.
+She has been at NCI for over 30 years.
+Her expertise is in designing and conducting clinical outcome assessments in treatment and natural history studies, especially for children, so that we can learn from the patients' experiences.
+In her free time, she likes to swim, hike, and read.

 Staci Martin Peron, Ph.D. is the clinical director and training director of the Pediatric Psychology and Neurobehavioral Research Program of the Pediatric Oncology Branch.
 She grew up in Florida and has been at NCI for 18 years.
 She is committed to helping children with cancers or rare tumors and their families cope with the mental and psychological effects of cancer treatment.